Dynamically Create Textboxes in Asp.Net C# and Save Data in Database

 End Class

-The method will take a string value as parameter.
-The values will be contents from the textboxes.
+The Web Method will take a string value as parameter.
+The values are the contents from the textboxes.

 Web Method (C#)